What is RPA, and how can it upgrade your organizational efficiency?

 - Lower risk from compliance or policy violations

-Maximize your ROI with these 3 RPA HR use cases:
+Maximize your ROI with these 3 RPA for Human Resources use cases:

 1. Onboarding/employee experience